Understanding Domestic Partnerships and Domestic Partner Insurance

-A domestic partnership is when two people live together and are involved in an interpersonal relationship sharing domestic life as if married, however they are not legally married.
-Being in a domestic partnership involves being in a committed relationship.
-You can not be married to another person, and still be considered a domestic partner, read more about qualifications and criteria of what qualifies people to be considered domestic partners below.
+The definition of a domestic partnership is when two people live together and are involved in an interpersonal relationship sharing their domestic life as if married, however they are not legally married.

 Domestic partner (DP) is a term that refers to an unmarried partner of the same or opposite sex.